ameekbhalla/website/content/post/2021-09-24-how-to-report-p-values/index.markdown

 projects: []
 ---

-I came across a manuscript which had two charts that looked something like the following charts.
-Observe the chi-square statistics and the p-values reported in the figure cations below the charts.
+I came across a manuscript that had two charts that looked something like the following charts.
+Observe the chi-square statistics and the p-values reported in the figure captions below the charts.

 <div class="figure">
 <img src="./fig1.png" alt="Relationship between participants' age and their willingness to do yoga (chi-square = 13.59, p-value = 0.009)." width="240" />